FCP-INDI/C-PAC/README.md

 C-PAC
 =====

-Configurable Pipeline for the Analysis of Connectomes
+Configurable Pipeline for the Analysis of Connectomes.

+For information on user manual and documentation, Please visit: http://fcp-indi.github.com/